 Ardsallagh House in County Waterford was built c.
-1830 on the backs of the Blackwater River near the town of Youghal by Dominick Ronayne Esq., M.P. for Clonmel 1832-1836 and member of the Irish Bar.
+1830 on the banks of the Blackwater River near the town of Youghal by Dominick Ronayne Esq., M.P. for Clonmel 1832-1836 and member of the Irish Bar.

 John Geary, son of the former Land Steward of Ardsallagh House, and Ronan Waide, grandson of Doctor James Ronayne's driver, put their heads together over 2017-2018 to create a history of the house along with some notes on life on the farm and the surrounding area in the 19th & 20th centuries.
-This can be found here
+This can be found here.

 |NUI Galway Landed Estates Database entry||Ireland||VIEW SOURCE|